We look at ways employee recognition can boost work engagement and bring your business to the next level.

 BRING IN AN ATTITUDE OF GRATITUDE

-When you start to cultivate an attitude of gratitude, it will help everyone to perform better and become generally more engaged with their work.
+When you start to cultivate an attitude of gratitude, it will form part of a successful company culture that supports different personalities, helps everyone to perform better and become generally more engaged with their work.

 As Sodexo’s ‘Move, Mould, Motivate: An Essential Guide to Employee Engagement’ reveals, if you can create emotional connections between employee, employer and their work, you can bring about real work engagement.